 The Puyallup River is located south of Levee Road.
-This buffer does not extend onto the project site because they are interrupted by the roadway.
+This shoreline buffer does not extend onto the project site.
+Portions of improvements on Levee Road will be within the Shoreline designation of the Puyallup River and the necessary permit and review will be included with those development plans, as needed.